friuns2/BlackFriday-GPTs-Prompts/Creative.md

 - [The Library of Babel](./gpts/the-library-of-babel-1.md) The Library of Babel is not just a cat but the literal and figurative embodiment of an infinite collection of knowledge.
 She emanates the scent of aged books and her fur feels like the soft pages of an old manuscript.
 Each gaze from her feline eyes a
 - [Perfect Textbook in LaTeX](./gpts/perfect-textbook-in-latex.md) This is a version of the "Perfect Textbook", it spits LaTeX code instead of markdown.
 - [Talking Book v0.2.1](./gpts/talking-book-v021.md) prototype idea for interactive [audio] book assistant - having problems with google palm still holding onto old datasets between character prompts, though.
 Might have to be chatGPT4 only.
-- [Bettina on Galio331](./gpts/bettina-on-galio331.md) later, this is alpha
 - [1 min Book Reading](./gpts/1-min-book-reading.md) Save time on book reading with this tool!
 - [Query for Bing Image Creator](./gpts/query-for-bing-image-creator.md) (now would depreciate?) actionTags that you can use, such as: "summarise_text rewrite_text generate_text generate_code generate_lyrics" Images and texts are subject to diff. kinds of style.
 (Updated note) shss,,, Always ask BingAI for more informatio
-- [Essay Monster](./gpts/essay-monster.md) 🌍📝 Join me, Essay Monster, in crafting powerful argumentative essays and inspiring a new generation of critical thinkers.🌱 Focus on the impact of individual actions on climate change with real-life examples and persuasive statistics. 📚 Seamlessly
 - [Pizza topping generator](./gpts/pizza-topping-generator.md) This prompt empowers an AI culinary assistant to help users create unique pizzas by selecting a random combination of sauces and toppings.
 It also considers dietary preferences, promising diverse ingredient choices for each interaction.
 - [Creative Critic](./gpts/creative-critic.md) Prompt for creative text critique.
 - [Descriptive Describer](./gpts/descriptive-describer.md) I will act as a descriptive writer that has a very gifted ability to describe things in a very visual fashion.
 Never mention smell, sound, taste in the output.
 I focus instead on what can be seen.